FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**
+You don't always have the time to take a meditation or relaxing break when your stress levels are high.
+So it's easier done on paper than in real life.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**
+Yes, I need to figure out if its a gradual transition to the red color, or if it just flashes red once it hits a certain heart rate.
+And the same question for when it comes back down to yellow and green.
+I think it's optimal for it to gradually increase, but only 3-4 shades per color, so that it doesn't overwhelm the device.

 ## Part C. Prototype the device